 Sometimes the pirates steal our personal private property (confiscation of plate replacements).
 That is why we are offering this "license plate replacement" replacement package.

 Each "license plate replacement", package includes 2 tags:

 - License plate replacements.
 Just choose how many you want and add them to your cart.
 Pricing is per pair.
-(Choose between heavy duty aluminum and durable and weatherproof printed plastic plate replacements that are made to fit perfectly where your old plate went).

 NOTE: The SURETY BOND and DECLARATION of POLITICAL STATUS DOCUMENT, and PUBLIC SERVANT QUESTIONNAIRES are NOT INCLUDED IN THIS PACKAGE.

 Freedom from Government “Lawful Traveler Package” license plate replacements.